 - 1. Remove electrical load from the generator set. - 2.
-Move the Engine Control switch to the STOP position momentarily. - 3.
+Run the engine for a 3 to 5 minute cool down period. - 3.
+Hold the Engine Control switch to the STOP position until the engine comes to a complete stop. - 4.
 Shut off the seacock, fuel valve, and battery switch.